VanessaSilvaAk/qa-automation-wizeline/README.md

 All you have to do is
 npm install
-To install the dependencies to be used in the project
+to install all the dependencies to be used in the project

 To run the project you have to run the following command on the console npm run test-all